awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/console-summary-edit-schema.md

 1. In the schema editor, choose **Add column** to add a column\.

    A new column appears in the first column position\.
-To change column order, choose the up and down arrows next to the column name\.
+To change the column order, choose the up and down arrows next to the column name\.

    For a new column, provide the following information:
    + For **Column name**, type a name\.